 Metal Accents

-“I absolutely love when we incorporate brass into a remodel, whether it be through cabinet hardware or plumbing fixtures.
-It can add a beautiful sense of old-world charm to a space.
-We’re also utilizing brass in our exterior remodels as well.
+Brass accents are on trend and will continue to be moving forward, whether it be through cabinet hardware or plumbing fixtures.
+It can add a beautiful sense of old-world charm to a space, both in interiors and exteriors.
 Instead of getting rid of existing brass exterior door hardware, paint your door black or dark gray while keeping those brass accents.
-Updated, cost-effective curb appeal achieved!” says ADS Lead Designer Anna.
+Updated, cost-effective curb appeal achieved.

 If you are considering changing your faucets, hardware, light fixtures, or shower fixtures, brushed gold finishes can achieve a glamorous, vintage-inspired look.